twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt02-07-bhikkhu-yamaka%zh.rst

 T3

 [Conventional truth is true only for dāna, sīla and samatha practices, but not for wisdom and Nibbāna.
 Reject conventional truth can create the heavy kamma, such as no father and mother etc. It’s true only for not telling lie.
 But by it alone can’t realize Nibbāna.
 By understanding ultimate truth can develop wisdom.
 Every being in the heart has the 3-seeds of existence, i.e., wrong view, greed and delusion.
 Wrong view is hell seed, greed (lobha) is peta seed (hungry ghost) and delusion is animal seed.
 Sayadaw talked about kamma and rebirth.
-He used a word kamma-samaṅgī which means craving is the storage of actions.
-Craving and wrong view or the origin (cause) of suffering (samudaya) kept all the kammic energy which beings were created in the round of existence, and then releasing them one by one.
+He used a word kamma—samaṅgī which means craving is the storage of actions.
+Craving and wrong view are the causes (samudaya) of suffering and it kept all the kammic energy which beings were created in the round of existence, and then releasing them one by one.
 He gave an example of a stone which is thrown upwardly and goes upwards as long as the force is lasting.
 And then it stops and falls back downwardly.
 So, wrong view is like this.
 Beings were born in the wholesome realms until their good kammas are lasting.
 After that, most of them take rebirths in the planes of misery (apāya bhūmi).
 Therefore destroying diṭṭhi is very important. ]

 After Sāriputta heard about Yamaka’s wrong view, he went to see him and questioned him as follow: “Is form permanent or impermanent?”
 “It’s impermanent, Ven.
 Sir.”
 “Impermanence is sukha or dukkha?”
 “It’s dukkha, Ven.
 Sir.”
 “It is dukkha; can you take the form as my form (craving), I am form (conceit) and the form is I (wrong view)?”
 “No, Ven.
 Sir.”
 “If you can’t take the form as I, I am and mine, and then it’s self (atta) or not-self (anatta)?”
 “Not-self, Ven.
 Sir.”
 Sāriputta continued to question him on the other 4-khandhas in the same way.
 At the same time Yamaka observed his khandhas and entering the stream.